AnasDEV2005/HARISSA/README.md

 TELL  intentionally avoids shorthand, magical behavior, and obscure syntax.
 Every line of code is meant to be readable, teachable, and obvious in function — even at the cost of verbosity.

-TELL reduces mental overhead by removing hidden memory concepts, enforcing explicit typing, and providing predictable structure.
-It emphasizes learning-friendly design while keeping powerful Rust capabilities under the hood.

-## ideas

--  type annotations on definitions
-- Explicit mutability: variables must be marked mutable to be reassigned
-- Readable function syntax with defined argument and return types
-- Familiar conditionals and loops with enforced block scoping
-- No references, pointers, or lifetimes exposed to users
-- Built-in list, map, tuple, string, and struct types
-- Rust-inspired performance with Python-inspired simplicity

-## Memory

-TELL hides the complexity of Rust’s ownership and borrowing.
-Users never interact with references or lifetimes.
-Variable assignments appear to copy or move values, while internally the compiler chooses the most efficient path.

-The transpiler tracks how values are used:
-- If used once, they are moved directly.
-- If reused without mutation, an internal reference is used.
-- If reused with mutation, a mutable reference is used.
-- If usage would break Rust’s rules, a safe clone is inserted.

-(not very sure about this part, still fleshing out the idea)

-This “copy on surface, borrow in secret” model keeps code readable while remaining performant and memory-safe.